clementjumel/plathon/README.md

 ## Annexe
 ### Code-formatting
-Arkhn's data team uses Black to reformat its code.
+In Arkhn's data team, we use Black to reformat our code.
 Black's configuration file is `/pyproject.toml`.
 The only notable parameter is that we use `--line-length=100`.

-Arkhn's data team also uses Flake8 to reformat its code.
+We also use Flake8 to reformat our code.
 Flake8's configuration file is `/.flake8`.
 The only notable parameter is that we use `--max-line-length=100`.

 ### Testing